 - Ensure they (as coaches) are healthy and check their temperature before activities with others.

-- Conduct all training sessions outdoors and in compliance with state and local social distancing guidelines.
+- Conduct all training sessions and games in compliance with state and local social distancing guidelines.

 - Wear a mask during training sessions.